Part II – looking at the shelf

 First, commercialization is not the responsibility of the institution, whether it be a University or a public lab.
 Research is their responsibility.
 Obtaining a patent i.e. creating another asset should also be their responsibility.
 Commercialization is not.
 As it is not in their mandate, funding is irrelevant.

 Next, “raided” is a particularly loaded word.
 It has connotations of criminal or pirate activity.
 There is certainly no raiding of the IP shelves.
 As I pointed out in an article from 2020, common examples likely stem from the corporate sponsorship of research, where the contract assigns any IP to the sponsoring corporation.
-So, there is no raiding.
-I also pointed out in the article that Canadian private capital could do the same thing i.e. sponsor the research.
+I also pointed out in the article that Canadian private capital could do the same thing i.e. sponsor research.
 Now, the IP rights are held in Canadian hands.
 They may choose to license to corporations around the world, but the asset and wealth generation remains in Canada.

 Why are Canadians missing the boat?
 What if OMERS sponsored Dr. Hinton’s AI research and they now collect royalties from Google because they own the IP.
 The asset is in Canadian hands and royalties benefit Canadians.
 Instead, OMERS crowed about their investment in a Belgium food delivery company.